Please find the following Iberian lynx trip report from our last Lynx watching holidays on December.

 It is 8:10 a.m. and we are heading to our first viewing point in Sierra de Andújar Natural Park.
 Fifteen minutes later we are passing through a private state with many gorgeous ‘fighting bulls’.
-Suddenly a Iberian Lynx passes in front of the car as I am driving!!, Sheila, Allison and John are open mouthed (as I am), and Chris cries in excitement “We have seen an Iberian Lynx and we have not even got off the car” yet.
+Suddenly, an Iberian Lynx passes in front of the car as I am driving!
+Sheila, Allison and John are open mouthed (as I am), and Chris cries in excitement “We have seen an Iberian Lynx and we have not even got off the car” yet.
 We can not belive our luck!

 Around 12:00 we decide to move and visit another area to continue Iberian Lynx trip.
 As we get on the vehicle, a group of four birds fly from the hills toward us.
 They are three Griffon Vultures and an immature Golden Eagle.
 Twenty minutes later we have lunch in a sunny hillside watching a group of seven Spanish Ibexes, a stunning male with a group of six females.

-In the afternoon, we head for the early-morning view point to try our luck again with the Iberian Lynx.
+In the afternoon, we head for the early morning viewpoint to try our luck again with the Iberian Lynx.
 A Dartford Warblers sings in the top of a Phyllirea shrub and Dunnocks sing in the shade.
 A Yellow Clouded butterfly sucks nectar from a thyme

 After lunch, we walk along a nice and steady path near the river.
 There, we find Otter prints, Cetti’s Warbler, Blackcap and Great Cormorant.
-We spend the afternoon, from another view point looking to the forest.
-A group of 21 large raptors circle above the mountain, one of them looks different; it is an immature Golden Eagle!.
-Then, after few minutes Chris cries “there is another raptor coming “ -It is an adult Golden Eagle.
-So far, 5 Golden Eagles!.
-What an incredible area for raptors is Sierra de Andújar!!.
-A ringed Robin and a female of Sardenian Warbler, come close to us looking for crumbs.
+We spend the afternoon watching from another viewpoint looking to the forest.
+A group of 21 large raptors circle above the mountain, one of them looks different; it is an immature Golden Eagle!
+Then, after few minutes Chris cries “there is another raptor coming “ It is an adult Golden Eagle.
+So far, 5 Golden Eagles!
+What an incredible area for raptors is Sierra de Andújar!!
+A ringed Robin and a female of Sardenian Warbler come close to us looking for crumbs.
 John is delighted of having the inquisitive Sardenian Warbler so close, and being able of taking close range photos.
-Before we leave, a Tawny Owls calls saying goodbye to us.
+Before we leave to the hotel, a Tawny Owls calls saying goodbye to us.

 At 8:15 we set off from the country house we are accommodated, and 15 minutes later we find a beautiful stag Fallow Deer standing a few meters from us.
-We continue our Iberian Lynx trip taking pictures to the “fighting bulls” and abundant Red Deer.
+We continue our Iberian lynx trip taking pictures to the “fighting bulls” and abundant Red Deer.

 Wrens sing and a male Greenfinch feeds on a berry of Pistacia lentiscus.
 Red-billed Choughs call and a Hoopoe stands in a wire.
 There is news about an early morning sighting of a Lynx, we keep scanning the forest.
 Then, a Spanish birder sees a raptor perched in an oak tree; it is an adult Spanish Imperial Eagle!!
 About 10:30 I find a familiar silhouette with the binoculars, I grab my telescope and there it is a stunning Male Iberian Lynx walking slowly in the mountain side.
 It is visible for a few minutes before disappearing behind the bushes.
-We are all really excited!
+We are all excited!

 Twenty minutes later, the partner of the Spanish Imperial Eagle we saw before, lands in the same tree.
-Two Spanish Imperial Eagles in the same tree!.Three Black Vultures and few Griffons’ come around to us.
+Two Spanish Imperial Eagles in the same tree!
+Three Black Vultures and few Griffons’ come around to us.

 Around 12:30 we decide it is time to have lunch.
 As we drive to another area, we watch Corn Buntings standing in the bushes besides the road.
 We spend the afternoon visiting the river where I find Iberian Lynx scat in a regular dropping point.
 Common Chiffchaff, Goldfinch, Little and Grey Egret, Iberian Green Woodpecker, Short-toed Treecreeper and Nuttach are seen.

 Have a nice day!
+Follow us in Instagram